-Mountain Valley Pipeline, LLC (Mountain Valley), a joint venture between EQT Midstream Partners, LP and affiliates of NextEra Energy, Inc., WGL Holdings, Inc., RGC Midstream, LLC, and Con Edison Midstream, LLC, is an approximately 303-mile, 42-inch-diameter natural gas pipeline (the Project) traversing 17 counties in West Virginia and Virginia.
-The Project will extend from the existing Equitrans transmission system and other natural gas facilities in Wetzel County, West Virginia to Transcontinental Gas Pipe Line Company, LLC's (Transco) Zone 5 compressor station 165 in Pittsylvania County, Virginia.
-In addition to the pipeline, the Project will include approximately 171,600 horsepower (hp) of compression at three compressor stations currently planned along the route, as well as measurement, regulation, and other ancillary facilities required for the safe and reliable operation of the pipeline.
+Mountain Valley Pipeline, LLC (Mountain Valley), a joint venture between EQM Midstream Partners, LP; NextEra Capital Holdings, Inc.; WGL Midstream; RGC Midstream, LLC; and Con Edison Midstream, LLC, is the owner of the Mountain Valley Pipeline Project (Project or MVP), an approximately 303-mile, 42-inch-diameter natural gas pipeline traversing 17 counties in West Virginia and Virginia.
+The Project extends from the existing Equitrans transmission system and other natural gas facilities in Wetzel County, West Virginia to Transcontinental Gas Pipe Line Company, LLC's (Transco) Zone 5 compressor station 165 in Pittsylvania County, Virginia.
+In addition to the pipeline, the Project includes approximately 171,600 horsepower (hp) of compression at three compressor stations along the route, as well as measurement, regulation, and other ancillary facilities required for the safe and reliable operation of the pipeline.
 The pipeline is designed to transport up to 2.0 million dekatherms per day of natural gas.